 If auto reset is selected for HIGH and WARN alarms, these will reset automatically, but the overrange display will remain until the acknowledge pushbutton is pressed.
 In addition, if the detector output is above the electronic anti-jam circuit threshold, the anti-jam circuit will be activated, opening the anti-jam fuse on the UDR.
-This causes the fail relay to change state, indicating a non-operational mode.
-To return to normal operation, the ambient radiation must be reduced, and the anti-jam fuse replaced.
+This causes the fail relay to change state and the detector high voltage to turn off, indicating a non-operational mode.
+To return to normal operation, the ambient radiation must be reduced, the UDR AC power cycled ON/OFF and the anti-jam fuse replaced.